Harriet Hemings

 Harriet Hemings (May 1801 – after 1822) was born into slavery at Monticello, the home of Thomas Jefferson, third president of the United States, in the first year of his presidency.
-Most historians believe her father was Jefferson, who is now believed to have fathered, with his slave Sarah "Sally" Hemings, four children who survived to adulthood.
+Most historians believe her father was Jefferson, who is believed to have fathered, with his slave Sarah "Sally" Hemings, four children who survived to adulthood.

+Additional samples of Thomas Jefferson's hair were identified in the 21st century and were used to create a Jefferson DNA profile, against which those of known descendants of Hemings’ younger brothers were compared.
+The later DNA testing conclusively proved that Jefferson fathered Hemings' younger brothers, Madison Hemings and Eston Hemings.
+Descendants of Hemings and her brother Beverley, who both reportedly married white spouses and lived as White Americans, have not thus far been identified.